tseaver/pytn2014/routing.rst

     Why do this twice?
 Other Python web frameworks let you create a route and associate it with a view in one step.
 Multiple routes might match the same URL pattern.
-Rather than provide ways to help guess, Pyramid lets you be explicit in ordering.
+Rather than provide ways to help guess, Pyramid makes you be explicit in ordering.
 Pyramid also gives facilities to avoid the problem.
 It's relatively easy to build a system that uses implicit route ordering with Pyramid too.
 See `The Groundhog series of screencasts <http://bfg.repoze.org/videos#groundhog1>`_ if you're